October 17, 2022

 I understand that people worry about ruining a book with their bare hands, but gloves may do more harm than good.
 Use your best judgment.

 I hope you find these tips helpful when you read and enjoy your vintage or antique book.
 The most effective way to read is—carefully but your way.
 Read in the way that makes the book most enjoyable.
-For more tips to protect the books in your library learn more right here.

 Happy reading,